Particle physics facing a pandemic: Methods

-In recent times a strong proliferation of proceedings can be seen in all the categories we have investigated.
+In recent times a strong increase in conference proceedings can be seen in all the categories we have investigated.
 In order to avoid this proliferation as much as possible and to get a clearer view of publishing trends we have filtered out all records without a DOI number.
 This method does not fully eliminate proceedings from the search results but restricts their number to a subset which is indeed published in one form or another.
 The filtering according to the DOI number was only possible with the INSPIRE API.
 Hence, we have validated our arXiv results by taking a look at the annual statistics reported from both search engines to see if the presence of proceedings in the arXiv search results affects the trends obtained with the INSPIRE API.

 With the INSPIRE API we have collected annual statistics starting in the year 2001 and up to 2021.
+We have not considered 2022 because entries in INSPIRE do not acquire a DOI until they are published in a journal a few months later.
 To get the annual number of papers we have requested that the field \texttt{publication\_info.year} includes the year for which total number of publications are collected.
 Moreover, the document type had to be \texttt{article}, all the records were supposed to have a DOI number and to belong to the target category (hep-ph, hep-th or hep-ex) for which we collected the data.
 In case of the hep-ex category we have only accepted papers by the ATLAS and CMS collaborations and, hence, rejected any other.
 By varying the number of authors we were able to get statistics data for various collaboration sizes.

-In case of the arXiv search engine our set of selection criteria was very modest.
+In the case of the arXiv search engine our set of selection criteria was very modest.
 We have performed searches in the same three categories as in case of the INSPIRE API, filtered records according to their submission year and, for a finer resolution, the month in which the submission happened.